What to Do if You Can’t Afford Car Insurance

 Emergency fund assessment

 Before dropping coverage, make sure you have enough savings to replace your vehicle if it's damaged or stolen.
-If you're struggling to afford insurance, you probably won't be able to replace a totaled car without financial help.
+If you're struggling to afford insurance, you can't replace a totaled car without financial help.

-Raising your deductible can provide immediate relief.
+Raising your deductible provides immediate relief.
 Here's exactly how much you can save and what to consider before making this move.

-Raising your deductible, the amount you pay out of pocket before insurance covers a claim, can help lower your premiums.
+Raising your deductible, the amount you pay out of pocket before insurance covers a claim, lowers your premiums.

 Specific cost impact examples: